karellen/karellen-geventws/README.md

     $ pip install wsaccel ujson

 [karellen-geventws](https://github.com/karellen/karellen-geventws/)
-automatically detects `wsaccell` and uses the Cython implementation for UTF8 validation and later also frame masking and demasking.
+automatically detects `wsaccel` and uses the Cython implementation for UTF8 validation and later also frame masking and demasking.

 Get in touch